-While you may not always be in cell phone range, in the event of an emergency, your family can contact you using WhatsApp to call or message Michael Mbithi, the in-country coordinator, at +254 743 867665.
+While you may not always be in cell phone range, in the event of an emergency, your family can contact you using WhatsApp or can reach out to Family Humanitarian via email or phone number on our website to get in touch with you.
 You will likely have access to wi-fi for most of the expedition.
 You can check with your cell phone provider regarding international plans.
 Data cards for your phone can also be purchased in-country very inexpensively.